MattCollyer/Balzac-for-Jekyll/_posts/2017-12-12-The-Unidentified.md

 But here I was left with a dilemma.

 Oh man oh my oh me!!
 What type of database management system should I use!
 So many options!
 Should I stay true to a SQL system?
 Or, be edgy and go with something like… MongoDB?
 Okay here’s the thing.
 I think SQL’s are much more efficient and better overall, and possibly could have made my life easier.
 However, because I just finished working with mongo and it was still super fresh in my mind, and because I’m extremely familiar with the Java(script) syntax, I decided to go with Mongo.
-I then had to face the facts I would have to move it onto my computer to use mongo.
+With my DBMS figured out, I then had to face the facts.
+I would have to move it onto my computer to use mongo.
 So with a tear in my eye I moved my entire itunes library onto the external drive.
 This made plenty of room, all that was left was to import the files into mongo.
 The terminal command is simply:

 `mongoimport -d <database name>  -c <collection> --file <file.json>`